mozilla/glean/docs/dev/cut-a-new-release.md

     * This might have merge conflicts with the `main` branch, which you need to fix before it is merged.
 7. Once the above pull request lands, delete the support branch.

-## Upgrading android-components to a new version of Glean
+## Upgrading mozilla-central to a new version of Glean

-On Android, Mozilla products consume the Glean SDK through its wrapper in [`android-components`](https://github.com/mozilla-mobile/firefox-android/tree/main/android-components/).
+Glean is integrated into Mozilla products in mozilla-central (Firefox Desktop, Firefox for Android, Focus for Android).
-The process of vendoring a new version of Glean in to Mozilla Central now handles the upgrade process for android-components and no manual updating is needed here.
+See [Updating the Glean SDK](https://firefox-source-docs.mozilla.org/toolkit/components/glean/dev/updating_sdk.html) on how to update the Glean SDK in mozilla-central.

 ## Recovering from a failed automated release